 Next is the body guard for the yellow fish.
 He looks tough, don't you think?

 I wet the colored areas of the fish with clear water and left the white areas dry.

 I first tried the Quinacridone Red, but it was did not cover enough for me.

 So I used some Winsor Red to paint the red areas.

 While the red was still wet, I added some black spots.
 They softly mingle together.

 Oh the beauty of learning how to paint with watercolor.

-This fish I tried something different.
-I did some pouring on the fish.
+This fish I tried something different, I did some pouring.